 Writing at Priors Hall ALC

-As a school we have adopted "The Write Stuff" by Jane Considine to bring clarity to the mechanics of writing.
+As a school we have adopted "The Write Stuff" by Jane Considine and adapted this scheme to suit the needs of all of our children.
 "The Write Stuff" follows a method called "Sentence Stacking" which refers to the fact that sentences are stacked together chronologically and organised to engage children with short, intensive moments of learning that they can then immediately apply to their own writing.
 An individual lesson is based on a sentence model, broken in to three chunks:

 - Initiate section – a stimulus to capture the children’s imagination and set up a sentence.